Four Knights Game: Italian Variation: 4.Bc4

 A further possibility is 4.Bc4, popular in the 1880s, though this line is regarded as inferior according to Pinski, and an outright mistake by International Master Larry D. Evans.
 It was used successfully by Nigel Short against Antoaneta Stefanova in 2003.

 The criticism of the move lies in the fact that Black can perform a fork trick by pseudo-sacrificing a knight with the strong move 4...Nxe4.
 This position commonly arises by transposition from the Two Knights Defence.
 Alternatively, Black can avoid the complications of the line and preserve the symmetry by 4...Bc5, transposing to the quiet Giuoco Pianissimo.
 A better move order for White that leads to this position is via the Giuoco Piano by 1.e4 e5 2.Nf3 Nc6 3.Bc4 Bc5 4.Nc3 Nf6.

 Following 4...Nxe4, White usually plays 5.Nxe4, allowing the fork trick.
-5.Bxf7+, a superficially attractive sacrifice, relinquishes the bishop pair and central control to Black.
+5.Bxf7+ the Noa Gambit, a superficially attractive sacrifice, relinquishes the bishop pair and central control to Black.
 After 5...Kxf7 6.Nxe4 d5 7.Neg5+ Kg8, White's attack peters out.
 Black is already threatening 8...e4, and after 8.d3 h6 9.Nh3 Bg4, has a very powerful position, with an unopposed light-squared bishop, a strong duo of pawns in the centre, and a safe king.